Conflent

 The capital of this pays is Prades (Prada de Conflent), and it borders the pays of Capcir, Rosselló, Vallespir, Alta Cerdanya and Ripollès, and the Occitan-speaking pays of Fenolleda.

-It roughly corresponds to the valley of the Têt River (Tet) and its neighbourhoods between Rodès and Mont-Louis (Montlluís).
+It roughly corresponds to the Têt River (Tet) and its neighbourhoods between Rodès and Mont-Louis (Montlluís).
 Conflent is dominated by the Canigou (Canigó) mountain.

 The town of Prades, in the Têt valley, seen from the south-west.

 The village of Fillols (Conflent), lying at the foot of Canigou mountain.

+Marble, schist and granite are among the predominant formations in the surface geology of Conflent.
+Near the centre of Prades, there is this elegant wall built with stones from these formations.